rebelvg/node-flv/README.md

 ## Overview

 The purpose of this package is to give you an ability to parse flv stream on the fly and get highly structured and strongly typed flv package data.
+Covered with tests.
 Still heavy WIP.

 ## API